 Each indenture will describe in detail the occurrences that would constitute an "Event of Default."
-Such occurrences include the following:
+These occurrences include the following with respect to each series of debt securities:

-- (a) default in the payment of the principal of or premium, if any, on any debt security when the same becomes due and payable, upon stated maturity, acceleration, optional redemption, required purchase, scheduled principal payment or otherwise; - (b) default in the payment of an installment of interest on any of the debt securities, when the same becomes due and payable, which default continues for a period of 30 days; - (c) failure to perform or observe any other term, covenant or agreement contained in the debt securities or an indenture, other than a default specified in either of the two clauses above, and the default continues for a period of 45 days after written notice of the default requiring us to remedy the same shall have been given to the partnership or the operating partnership, as applicable, by the trustee or to the partnership or the operating partnership, as applicable, and the trustee by holders of 25% in aggregate principal amount of the applicable series of debt securities then outstanding; - (d) default or defaults under one or more agreements, instruments, mortgages, bonds, debentures or other evidences of indebtedness under which the partnership or the operating partnership, as applicable, or any restricted subsidiary of the partnership or the operating partnership, as applicable, then has outstanding indebtedness in excess of \$10 million, if the default: - o is caused by a failure to pay principal of or premium, if any, or interest on to such indebtedness within the applicable grace period, if any, provided with respect to such indebtedness; or - o results in the acceleration of such indebtedness prior to its stated maturity;
+- (a) default in the payment of the principal of or premium, if any, on any debt security of that series when the same becomes due and payable, upon stated maturity, acceleration, optional redemption, required purchase, scheduled principal payment or otherwise; - (b) default in the payment of an installment of interest on any of the debt securities of that series, when the same becomes due and payable, which default continues for a period of 30 days; - (c) default in the performance, or breach, of any term, covenant or warranty contained in the debt securities of that series or the applicable indenture, other than a default specified in either of the two clauses above, and the default continues for a period of 45 days after written notice of the default requiring us to remedy the same shall have been given to the applicable issuers by the trustee or to the applicable issuers and the trustee by holders of 25% in aggregate principal amount of the applicable series of debt securities then outstanding; - (d) specified events of bankruptcy, insolvency or reorganization with respect to us has occurred; or - (e) any other Event of Default with respect to that series set forth in the applicable indenture or supplemental indenture and described in the applicable prospectus supplement.